scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ## Joining

-The beginning of 2023 would be great timing to join, as we are starting a new reading journey.

-Anyway, it is never too late to join us -- we will help you to catch up.
+It is never too late to join us -- we will help you to catch up.

 Please use the [Joining Jointprob form](https://bit.ly/joining-jointprob) to join the community, to be added to our calendar events, or to update your preferences and personal information.